jonasbpa/json-to-postgresql/README.md

 ```

 ## Planned
-Currently planned:
-- Allow usage of directories instead of having to point out every JSON file
+- Allow usage of directories instead of having to point out every JSON file (also usage of wildcards)
-- Auto-detection of table structure and constraints when altering or inserting without creating
+- Auto-detection of Postgres table structure and constraints when not creating the table
+- Interactive config for confirming or changing types after JSON auto-detection
 - Bigint support
-- Interactive configuration for fixing or changing types after auto-detection
-- Different configs (for dynamic indexing, specifying types and others)
+- More flags (dynamic indexing, specifying types, etc.)
-- GUI
-- NPM package & NPX usage
+- npm package & npx/bunx usage
+- GUI (maybe?)